sassoftware/viya4-iac-azure/README.md

 ```
 Save this to a file that you can source and use later, for example `$HOME/.azure_creds.sh`

-Example when using a Managed Identity and running the Docker container:
+#### Example2: using a Managed Identity and running the Docker container:

 ```bash
 # export the needed IDs and flags